delta-io/delta/protocol_rfcs/managed-commits.md

    this file part of the table.
 Refer to [commit protocol](#commit protocol) section for details around how the commit-owner performs commits.
 3. In case of no conflict, the [commit-owner](#commit-owner) responds with success to the delta client.
-4. Delta clients could contact the commit-owner to get the information about the commits on the delta table.
+4. Delta clients could contact the commit-owner to get the information about the table's most recent commits.

 Essentially the [managed-commits](#managed-commits) table feature defines the overall [commit protocol](#commit-protocol) (e.g. atomicity requirements, backfills, etc), and the commit-owner is responsible to implement that protocol.

 ## Commit Owner

 A commit-owner is an external entity which manages the commits on a delta table.
-It could be backed by a database, a file system, or any other storage system.
-Each commit-owner has its own spec around how they should be contacted and how they do a commit.
+It could be backed by a database, a file system, or any other persistence mechanism.
+Each commit-owner has its own spec around how Delta clients should contact them, and how they perform a commit.

 ## Commit Files

-A commit file is a [delta file](#delta-log-entries) that contains the actions that are committed / need to be committed.
+A commit file is a [delta file](#delta-log-entries) that contains the actions which are committed / need to be committed.

 There are two types of commit files:
 1. **Un-backfilled commit files**: These reside in the `_delta_log/_commits` directory.
     - The filename must follow the pattern: `<version>.<uuid>.json`.
 Here the `uuid` is a random UUID that is generated for each commit and `version` is the version `v` which is being committed, zero-padded to 20 digits.
-    - The commit-owner must track these files until they are backfilled.
+    - The commit-owner must track these files until they are backfilled to the `_delta_log` directory.
     - Mere existence of these files does not mean that the file is a _valid_ commit.
 It might correspond to a failed or in-progress commit.
       The commit-owner is the source of truth around which un-backfilled commits are valid.